SneakyPeet/whats-that-function/_functions/clojure.core/comment.md

 => nil
 ```

-The Clojure reader will still try and read the body, without executing it.
+The Clojure reader will read the comment body, without executing it.
 That means any invalid Clojure will cause the read to fail.

 ```clojure
 (comment